8-channel frame grabber | Model 812

 Maximum Channels vs. Maximum Frame Rate

-The following table shows the Maximum Channel vs. Maximum Frame Rate that will reliably result in error-free performance on a typical reasonably-new PC/Server.
+The following table shows the Maximum Channel vs. Maximum Frame Rate that will reliably result in error-free performance on a typical modern PC/Server.
 In most cases these performance levels will be enhanced when using higher performance host computers.

 Maximum Channels vs. maximum Frame Rate Performance